Commission prepares to take on police reform, racial justice in Kansas

 “I want people to look back and say, you know, because of some of the decisions that we made in 2020, it will benefit people that are coming years after we’re gone,” said Lewis.

-Other members of the commission represent the higher education, legal and religious fields.
+The commission will be co-chaired by Dr. Tiffany Anderson, Superintendent of Topeka Public Schools USD 501, and Dr. Shannon Portillo, Associate Dean for Academic Affairs KU Edwards Campus & School of Professional Studies.
+Members of the commission represent the higher education, legal and religious fields, among others.
 See the full list of commission members below:

 - Secretary DeAngela Burns-Wallace, Topeka – Kansas Department of Administration